Mary’s experience caring for motor neurone disease

 Are you considering making a real difference and becoming a Helping Hands Carer?
 Care work can be challenging and rewarding in equal measure.
 Supporting a customer in their own home is hard work, but is also a vocation guaranteed to provide new experiences – no two days are ever the same.
 If you’re considering taking the next step and applying through our jobs page, you may want to learn what other Carers have thought about their time with their customers.

-For Mary, the decision to become a Carer with Helping Hands felt natural: “I became a Carer because of my compassion and desire to help others who are ill, disabled, or just in need of some companionship.
+For Mary, the decision to become a private carer with Helping Hands felt natural: “I became a Carer because of my compassion and desire to help others who are ill, disabled, or just in need of some companionship.
 Helping Hands were advertising in the press and I applied.
 I learnt that Helping Hands were a family company that not only cared for their customers, but supported their employees, too.
 Our manager has been excellent – always supporting me and Jacky, and recognising achievements.”
 Mary’s positive experience continues: “I’ve been with Helping Hands for twelve years now”.

 Although Mary hadn’t cared for anyone with MND before, she found that with her Helping Hands training, Jacky’s detailed support plan, and close management from their Local Care Service Manager, she easily overcame any potential challenges in caring for Jacky.
 “I’ve learnt such a lot about Jacky’s individual needs,” shares Mary.
 “I’ve developed good listening and observational skills that really help me to be alert for specific emergencies like tongue spasms and choking.”